 The Ndigo6G-12 is a hybrid ADC/TDC solution for the acquisition of short pulses.
+This is correct: The unit combines a four-channel transient recorder with a four-channel time interval analyzer.
+This combination gives the device a wide range of uses.
 It builds on the established platform of the Ndigo5G-10, but takes it to the next level in both, performance and flexibility.

 The Ndigo6G-12 is particularly well-suited for time of flight applications like LIDAR or TOF mass spectrometry.
 Pulse arrival times can be measured with an accuracy down to 5 ps in combination with information on pulse shape such as area or amplitude.

-Four channels at 1,6 Gsps with 12 Bits resolution can be recorded independently or combined to two or one channel(s) with a higher dynamic range of up to 6,4 Gsps.
+Four channels at 1600 Msps at 12 Bit resolution can be recorded independently or combined to two or one channel(s) with a higher dynamic range of up to 6400 Msps.
 The Ndigo6G-12 comprises, in addition, four TDC channels with a resolution of 13 ps.

 cronologic will support you with drivers for Windows and Linux.